CoderwizAvik/Edusankalp1/README.md

 # 🌐EduSankalp

-Welcome to **My Web Project** — a modern, responsive, and user-friendly web application built to deliver an amazing online experience.
+Welcome to **EduSankalp** — a modern, responsive, and user-friendly web application built to deliver an amazing online experience for underserved children.

 ---